Traewelling/help-pages/content/faq/_index.en.md

 {{</ faq >}}

 {{< faq "🛠️ I would like to contribute to Träwelling! " >}}
 Träwelling is an open source project and everyone can contribute.
 You can find all the information about it on our GitHub page.
 We are happy about every contribution - simply create a PullRequest!
 You can either work on your own ideas or pick a task from our Issues on GitHub.
-If you have any questions, feel free to contact us on our discord server: https://discord.gg/QypAnG2qAw
 {{</ faq >}}

 {{< faq "🤔 Where does the name come from?" >}}